S3-working-group/s3-practical-guide/docs/clarify-purpose.md

 Essential Patterns to help you achieve this:

--   [Describe Organizational Drivers](describe-organizational-drivers.html) –  Understanding the motive for acting in response to a specific situation is an essential component for understanding, defining and communicating the purpose of an organization, a team or department.
+-   [Describe Organizational Drivers](describe-organizational-drivers.html) –  Understanding the situation that is motivating action is an essential component for understanding, defining, and communicating the purpose of an organization, a team, or a department.
+-   [Determine Requirements](determine-requirements.html) - Clarifying the main requirement an organization or team is fulfilling helps people develop a shared understanding of direction for their contribution.